tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ### Definitions can change silently

-Imagine The platform changes its retry behavior.
+Imagine the platform changes its retry behavior.
 Previously, every failed attempt was counted as a failed job.
 Now, only the final result is counted.

 The dashboard improves overnight: